Kamillon125/bonk/index.md

 ### Why you should use Bonk
 - It's a comfortable layout with emphasis on hand alternation.
-- It might tuck you into bed and sing you a lullaby[^1]
+- It might tuck you into bed and sing you a lullaby
 - It performs well on keyboard layout analyzers.
 - It's the only layout in the world named Bonk.
 - My mum says I'm her special little boy and as such she would approve of my layout.